Residual Stress Measurement

 Neutron diffraction method

 Neutron diffraction (ND) provides full residual stress tensor, σ11 (parallel to surface), σ22 (parallel to surface) and σ33 (normal to surface), analysis on thick components.
-As in XRD, ND as well measures the elastic strain using Bragg’s law and calculates the stress with Hooke’s law together with elastic modulus (E) and Poisson’s ratio (v).
+As in XRD, ND also measures the elastic strain using Bragg’s law and calculates the stress with Hooke’s law together with elastic modulus (E) and Poisson’s ratio (v).
 Neutron diffraction for residual stress measurements is not widely available and easily accessible due to expensive stationary diffractometers for neutron generation.

 Synchrotron diffraction method